StudentEng2016/CENG315.Project2/README.md

 exploitation of resources.
 The device is going to be more economical and ecofriendly unlike other conventional agricultural  equipment being used.

+The FarmBot Genesis is able to plant over 30 different crops including potatoes, peas, squash, artichokes and chard in an area of 2.9 meters × 1.4 meters with a maximum plant height of 0.5 meters.
+It can cultivate a variety of crops within same area at the same time and is able to operate indoors, outdoors and covered areas.
+It is estimated that the FarmBot Genesis produces 25% fewer carbon dioxide emissions.

 \pagebreak